cakephp/docs/en/plugins.rst

     properly prepend the plugin name.

 If you want to access what we’ve got going thus far, visit /contact_manager/contacts.
-You should get a “Missing Model” error because we don’t have a Contact model defined yet.
+You should get a "Missing Model" error because we don’t have a Contact model defined yet.

 .. _plugin-models: